mamewotoko/malarm/README.md

 - preset volume of sleep / wakeup mode
 - record wakeup time
 - add UI to edit playlist
+-- or put playlist on dropbox and sync?
 - add stop music into resource?
 - implement more smart scroll
 - link to music store (where?)
 - add more test cases
 - automated build check using 2.x, 4.x SDK
+- change webview into photo view

 ## Appendix
 ### How To Build From Command Line